|Responsible Division:||Finance and Administration|

 Reimbursement for any meals included in a convention or conference registration fee, paid by the University, or provided by a third party is not allowed.
 Food service tips are not reimbursable.

-D. Business Expenses - Other expenses normally associated with travel that are reimbursable regardless of whether a traveler receives lodging and meal reimbursement on an actual expense or per diem basis include registration fees, communication fees, portage, and incidental travel expenses clearly related to the purpose of the travel and fully documented.
+4. Business Expenses – Other expenses normally associated with travel.
+They are reimbursable regardless of whether a traveler receives lodging and meal reimbursement on an actual expense or per diem basis and provided adequate documentation is included in the expense report.
+They include registration fees, communication fees, portage, and incidental travel expenses clearly related to the purpose of the travel.

 • Portage – Portage charges shall not exceed $1 per bag or a total of $5 per occasion.